 According to the Sales Prospectus, each lot buyer was to receive 160th undivided interest in some adjacent property to be used as park, consisting of approx. 478 acres east of the subdivision.
 This interest in the park land was included in the purchase price of the lots.
 The park is comprised of District Lots 3097 & 2073, plus Lot 57 in the subdivision (which was originally a tennis court, and is now a riding ring).
 This lot provides access to the main park land.

 A company called Willowbrook Park Land Corp. was incorporated in 1979, and title to the park property was registered in the name of the corporation.
-The corporation was authorized to issue 160 shares.
-Each lot owner with the subdivision was entitled to one share, with the balance being held by Willowbrook Development Ltd. for future distribution.
-Shares were issued for the original 54 lots but, Willowbrook Development Ltd. initially refused to release shares for the utility lot or the lots from the former air strip.
-Subsequently, Willowbrook Development Ltd. did, in fact, release the shares for these four additional lots.
+The corporation is authorized to issue 160 shares.
+Each lot owner within the subdivision is entitled to one share.

 To provide a way to make the park land available to the whole community, a non-profit society (Willowbrook Community Society) was incorporated.
 On May 22, 1980, Willowbrook Park Land Corp. granted Willowbrook Community Society a 99 year lease of the park lands at the annual cost of property taxes plus $1.00.
 As the park lands are open to membership by anyone, and for recreational purposes only, the property is now exempt from property taxes.

-The Willowbrook Community Society has minimal costs – director’s insurance, annual provincial filing fees, costs associated with notices of meetings, etc – therefore, requests an annual membership of $25.00.
-This membership is required by any person(s) wanting to use the park, resident of Willowbrook or not.
+The Willowbrook Community Society has minimal costs – insurance, annual provincial filing fees, costs associated with notices of meetings, etc – therefore, requests an annual membership of $25.00.

 The Willowbrook Community Society holds its annual general meeting at the park in June of each year.